voostindie/vincents-productivity-suite-for-alfred/README.md

 - `query`: the arguments passed to the command as a string, separated by a space
 - `input`: same as query

 You can see here that the arguments are passed both in `query` and in `input`.
 That's on purpose. `input` is meant to be overridden by different note types so that the default template (`{{input}}`) is always sensible.
-Yet the original arguments are then still available, in `query`.
+Yet the original arguments are then still available if you need them, in `query`.

 ##### Plain